59 Low Growing Perennial Plants For Garden Edges and Borders

 These flowers make for a showy, versatile, and durable groundcover in the sun or shade.

-Dwarf Plumbagos are fast-growing plants with deep green leaves and spiral-like stems, and it produces richly colored blue flowers in the summer to early fall.
-Because of its spreading nature, this is an ideal short perennial for large border areas.
+Dwarf plumbagos are fast-growing plants with deep green leaves and spiral-like stems, and they produce richly colored blue flowers in the summer to early fall.
+Because of their spreading nature, this is an ideal short perennial for large border areas.

-You can plant Dwarf Plumbago in full or partial sun.
+You can plant dwarf plumbago in full or partial sun.
 They need water at least once per week and even more than that in hot conditions.
-The Dwarf Plumbago requires USDA Zones 5-9.
+The dwarf plumbago requires zones 5-9.

 Dwarf Purple Coneflower

-You’ll need to plant your Dwarf Purple Coneflower in sandy, chalky, or loam-like soils.
-They prefer full sun with any kind of soil pH.
-Dwarf Purple Coneflowers grow in USDA zones 4-8.
+You’ll need to plant your dwarf purple coneflower in sandy, chalky, or loam-like soils.
+They prefer full sun or partial shade in hot climates, with any kind of soil pH.
+Dwarf purple coneflowers grow in USDA zones 3-9.

 Eastern Pasque Flower